dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 Below is a test that verifies this:
 {%gist 3429205 %}

-##View Changes##
+##State transitions and View Changes##
 As each url change transitions the router or statemachine from state to state or route to route, so you would expect what is rendered onto the screen to change also.
+Each nested route can take responsibility for what is rendered onto the screen:

+Below is the vault route and its child states
+{%gist 3429309 %}
+And below is a screen grab that outlines which parts of the page are rendered by which route whenever a page is rendered at the following url **#/vault/new/step1**
+{%img /images/ember/step.png%}
+If the url changes to **#/vault/new/step2** then only the last third of the page will be change when the **step2** route is transitioned to.

 <!--
 <a href="" target="_blank"></a>
 <a href="" target="_blank"></a>